iZeaoGamer/GalacticPE/changes/v2/latest.md

 - Use PlayerDropItem event more reliably than using task handlers.
 Yes, we are trying to use events more often, rather than using task handlers.

+- Fixed crash when breaking things like SugarCanes in /farms.

+- Fixed being able to grief, interact, and place blocks in /farms - MAJOR BUG, which is now fixed!

+- Fixed crash when dropping items from your island, then quickly logging off.

 ## Network / Globally

 - Completely re-coded Scoreboards!